conan-io/conan-io.github.io/_posts/2024-12-20-You-can-do-AI-with-cpp.markdown

 ### An Overview of Some AI and ML Libraries Available in Conan Center

-Below are some notable libraries you can easily integrate with your C++ projects through Conan Center.
+Below are some notable libraries available in Conan Center Index.
 These libraries range from running large language models locally to optimizing model inference on edge devices or using specialized toolkits for tasks like computer vision and numerical optimization.

 #### LLaMA.cpp